Sergei Kirov: Assassination

 On the afternoon of Saturday, 1 December 1934, Kirov's assassin, Leonid Nikolayev, arrived at the Smolny Institute offices and made his way to the third floor unopposed, waiting in a hallway until Kirov and his bodyguard Borisov stepped into the corridor.
 Borisov appeared to have stayed some 20 to 40 paces behind Kirov, with some sources alleging Borisov parted company with Kirov in order to prepare his lunch.
 Kirov turned a corner and passed Nikolayev, who then drew his revolver and shot Kirov in the back of the neck.

 Nikolayev was well known to the NKVD, which had arrested him for various petty offences in recent years.
-Various accounts of his life agree that he was an expelled Party member and a failed junior functionary, with a murderous grudge and an indifference to his own survival.
+Accounts of his life agree that he was an expelled party member and a failed junior functionary, with a murderous grudge and an indifference to his own survival.
 Nikolayev was unemployed, with a wife and child, and in financial difficulties.
 According to Orlov, Nikolayev had allegedly told a friend he wanted to kill the head of the party control commission that had expelled him.
 Nikolayev's friend reported this to the NKVD.
-Zaporozhets then allegedly enlisted Nikolayev's "friend" to contact him, giving him money and a loaded 7.62 mm Nagant M1895 revolver.
+Ivan Zaporozhets then allegedly enlisted Nikolayev's friend to contact him, giving him money and a loaded 7.62 mm Nagant M1895 revolver.

-However, Nikolayev's first attempt at killing Kirov failed.
+Nikolayev's first attempt at killing Kirov failed.
 On 15 October 1934, Nikolayev packed his Nagant revolver in a briefcase and entered the Smolny Institute where Kirov now worked.
 Although Nikolayev was initially passed by the main security desk at Smolny, he was arrested after an alert guard asked to examine his briefcase, which was found to contain the revolver.
-According to dissident Alexander Gregory Barmine, a few hours later, Nikolayev's briefcase and loaded revolver were returned to him, and he was told to leave the building.
-The author thus claims that, though Nikolayev had clearly broken Soviet laws, the security police had inexplicably released him from custody and permitted him to retain his loaded pistol.
+A few hours later, Nikolayev's briefcase and loaded revolver were returned to him, and he was told to leave the building.

-According to Barmine's account, with Stalin's approval, the NKVD had previously withdrawn all but four police bodyguards assigned to Kirov.
-These four guards accompanied Kirov each day to his offices at the Smolny Institute, and then left.
+With Stalin's approval, the NKVD withdrew all but four police bodyguards assigned to Kirov.
+These four guards accompanied Kirov each day to his offices at the Smolny Institute and then left.
 On 1 December 1934, the usual guard post at the entrance to Kirov's offices was supposedly left unmanned, even though the building housed the chief offices of the Leningrad party apparatus and was the seat of the local government.

 According to some reports, only a single friend, Commissar Borisov, an unarmed bodyguard of Kirov's, remained.
-Given the circumstances of Kirov's death, Barmine stated that "the negligence of the NKVD in protecting such a high party official was without precedent in the Soviet Union."
+Given the circumstances of Kirov's death, Alexander Barmine stated that "the negligence of the NKVD in protecting such a high party official was without precedent in the Soviet Union."

-Kirov was cremated and his ashes interred in the Kremlin Wall necropolis in a state funeral, with Stalin and other prominent members of the CPSU personally carrying his coffin.